hwborchers/CatenaryReport/README.md

 # CatenaryReport

-How to solve the catenary line as an optimization problem with different R packages providing nonlinear optimization solvers.
+How to solve the catenary line as an optimization problem with
+different R packages providing nonlinear optimization solvers.

-For a HTML version see [Catenary Report](http://htmlpreview.github.io/?https://hwborchers.lima-city.de/Presents/catenary.html).
+For a HTML version see [The Catenary Report](http://htmlpreview.github.io/?https://hwborchers.lima-city.de/Presents/catenary.html).